pingcap/tidb-operator/en/restore-from-gcs.md

 ---
-title: Restore Data From GCS
+title: Restore Data from GCS
 summary: Learn how to restore the backup data from GCS.
 category: how-to
 ---

-# Restore Data From GCS
+# Restore Data from GCS

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
 For the underlying implementation, [`loader`](https://pingcap.com/docs/stable/reference/tools/loader) is used to perform the restoration.